-Principal Ascot Facts, Figures and Top Trends.
+Principal Ascot Facts, Figures and Top Trends and betting markets.

 The racecourse stages races in both codes, flat and jumps although it is best known for the 5 day 'Royal Ascot' festival in June and attended by the Queen and other members of the Royal Family.

 The most prestigious flat race is the King George VI And Queen Elizabeth Stakes (Sponsored By Betfair) British Champions' Series (Group 1) held in July and this year's renewal on 23rd Jul 2011 was won by Nathaniel and trained by John Gosden with a prize purse of £611,124.

 The most prestigious Chase held here is the Betfair Chase Grade 1 which takes place every year in February and the 2011 renewal is won by Riverside Theatre trained by Nicky Henderson with prize money of £84,660.

 The £1.3m Group 1 Qipco Queen Elizabeth II Stakes staged on October 15 2011 will be the richest race ever run in Britain.
 It features a mouthwatering clash between top milers Frankel and Canford Cliffs and possibly Goldikova.Frankel remains an unbeaten colt after demolishing the opposition includingCanford Cliffs by five lengths in the Group 1 Qipco Sussex Stakes at Glorious Goodwood in July 2011.